WiLO-Networks/barrel-ai-privacy-policy/index.md

 **In-App Deletion** – From the Profile screen, select **Request Account Deletion** and confirm.
 This will:
    - Submit a deletion request to our system
    - Sign you out and erase all app data from your phone
-   - Permanently delete your account and associated data within 2–3 business days<br>
+   - Permanently delete your account and associated data within 2–3 business days

 ## Children's Privacy
 The App is not intended for use by children under the age of 13.
 We do not knowingly collect personal information from children under 13.
 If you believe we have collected information from a child under 13, please contact us so we can promptly remove it.